I’m cooped up with my iPad Pro and a Magic Keyboard. Here’s what I’ve learned

 Having a trackpad has also unlocked functionality in certain web apps—such as Airtable—that requires right-clicking.
 If there were any way to do that sans trackpad, I’d failed to figure it out.

-Which is not to say that the trackpad is already living up to 100% of its potential.
+Which is not to say that the trackpad support is already all the way there.
 The more I’ve used it, the more minor hitches I’ve run into in apps such as Airmail, Google Docs, Photoshop, Scrivener, and Word.
 Trackpad clicks don’t always register in instances where a finger tap does, and gestures that work in Apple’s own apps, such as pinch-to-zoom, sometimes fail elsewhere.
 Even Apple’s Photos didn’t always accept trackpad swipes to adjust settings such as brightness.

 Microsoft says that more robust Office trackpad support is in the works, and I hope that everyone else who makes iPad productivity software follows.
 It would be a shame if anybody considered it to be optional.